OxalisCommunity/oxalis-ng/doc/CEF-connectivity.md

 ### CEF-Connectivity using Oxalis-NG-Standalone sending SBD payloads

-Oxalis-NG-Standalone performs validations to ensure messages conform to PEPPOL standards.
+Oxalis-NG-Standalone performs validations to ensure messages conform to Peppol standards.
 To work around this issue, we have made some changes to Oxalis-AS4 to allow us to bypass these restrictions for CEF-Connectivity test.
-These changes are kept minimal not to unnecessarily endanger the PEPPOL network.
+These changes are kept minimal not to unnecessarily endanger the Peppol network.
 If messages using CEF PMode is to be used regularly we recommend the creation of a separate CLI wrapper or adjustments to Oxalis-NG-Standalone.
 The modified version of Oxalis-AS4 can be found here.

 To perform the CEF-Connectivity test send use the provided configuration and payload using these parameters `-f <path to file> -u <http address to CEF> -cert <path to CEF certificate>`.
-Use of the additional override commands will add PEPPOL prefixes to the values that will break the connectivity test.
+Use of the additional override commands will add Peppol prefixes to the values that will break the connectivity test.

 Oxalis 4.1.0 added the ability to use self-signed certificates in a LOCAL mode (this mode is automatically detected if you provide a self-signed certificate).
 This LOCAL mode does require that you provide your own truststore and SMP (locator) address.
 An example is provided below.